Content created: 2013-09-07

 The version provided here is from the copyright-free World English Bible.
 As is usual in scriptures, individual "verses" are numbered.
 I have retained the chapter and verse numbering, but have increased the number of paragraph breaks to facilitate on-line reading.
 I have also added the chapter subtitles.
 Two review quizzes are linked to the end of the last chapter.

 This is the best available copyright-free version.
 For a different translation, with useful interpretative notes, check the New American Bible text of this work on the web site of the United States Conference of Catholic Bishops.
 (Link) For a full Hebrew version, from 1885, click here.
 For the full Greek version, click here or here.)

 The various illustrations that decorate these pages are identified in their captions.
-To the best of my knowledge, all are available for free public use.
+To the best of my knowledge, all are available for free public educational use.

 An audio presentation of an English translation of this work is available on-line.
 (Link)